kurianbenoy/Indic-Subtitler/README.md

 - Build API to handle audio/video part
+- Build UI for choose source and target subtitle screen
 - Build UI for displaying and downloading subtitles

 **Week 3 🌗**

-- Build UI for choose source and target subtitle screen
+- Build Streming API for Seamless M4T models
+- Incorprate frontend to make use of streaming API endpoints for Generative UI
 - Improve results of SeamlessM4T with GPT models
 - Complete integrating APIs with frontend